 If you or a loved one is suffering due to any type of animal attack injury, it is important that you seek the advice of a qualified lawyer as soon as possible.
-At Randall & Stump, PLLC, in Charlotte, we represent injury victims in a wide variety of dog bite and other animal attack claims.
+At Randall & Stump, Criminal Defense Attorneys, in Charlotte, we represent injury victims in a wide variety of dog bite and other animal attack claims.
 We understand the law in these cases, and we know how to manage your claim to a favorable outcome.

 Understanding North Carolina Law Regarding Dog Bites

 Many dog owners are protected by North Carolina’s so-called “one bite rule.”
 Under the law, an owner cannot be held liable if he or she did not know that the dog had violent or vicious propensities.
 If there is no prior documentation of the animal being aggressive toward another person or domestic animal, it can be difficult to build a case against the owner.

 That is not to say, however, that dog bite victims have no recourse in these cases.
 The law provides a number of protections to people who have been bitten by dogs, including the following:

 - Permitting a dog to run at large at night: If a dog more than six months old is allowed to run unsupervised and causes injury or property damage, victims may have grounds to pursue damages.

 - Negligence: If an owner’s lack of care in the handling of his or her dog results in injury or property damage, the owner can be held liable for any losses that occur.